 - What is a UX design bootcamp?

-- What will I learn on a UX bootcamp?
+- What will I learn in a UX design bootcamp?

 - Do UX bootcamps really work?